 The game is set in a rambling domain saturated with a rich and ridiculous history.
 The game’s plot follows the main character’s journey to discover the secrets of the Elden Ring’s power as you travel through the fantasy world of the Lands Between.
 Meet enemies with deep histories, characters with their own distinct reasons for supporting or hindering your progress, and terrifying creatures.

 Although there are some boss fights that are the same every time and ideas that have been done before, The Lands Between kept will surprise you until the very end.

 Elden Ring is without a doubt excellent fantasy roleplaying.
 However, it, like the majority of FromSoftware games, requires players to heavily indulge their masochistic tendencies, assuming they even have any.

 In almost every way, Elden Ring is a defiant skeptic.
 Its dedication to the design by subtraction and to entrusting the responsibility of navigating its world entirely to the player sets it apart from other open-world titles.
-Elden Ring forges the shards of what came before into something that will be remembered as one of the all-time greats: a triumph in design and creativity, and an open-world game that stands out for what it doesn’t do as much as it does.
+Elden Ring forges the shards of what came before into something that will be remembered as one of the all-time greats: a triumph in design and creativity.
+An open-world game that stands out for what it doesn’t do as much as it does.